SM-70

-The SM-70 (Splittermine Modell 1970) is an East German directional antipersonnel mine developed specifically to combat Republikflucht (defection) across the Inner German Border (Grenze) into West Germany.
+The SM-70 (Splittermine Modell 1970) is an East German directional fragmentation antipersonnel mine developed specifically to combat Republikflucht (defection) across the Inner German Border (Grenze) into West Germany.

 Design

+Erich Lutter, an SS leader who headed Department II D 4 (weapons) in the Reich Security Main Office, developed the concept in 1942 for automatic shooting systems on the fences of concentration camps and ghettos known as Scharfschützenmine (Sniper mine).
+This was intended to prevent prisoners from escaping with minimal personnel expenditure.
+Lutter's designs were never realized.

+According to the journalist Georg Bensch, his plans fell into the hands of the victorious Soviet power after the Second World War.
+The GDR used these plans to develop their own automatic shooting systems.
+In 1966, the first devices under East Germany were developed with the help of the military technical institute "VUSTE" in Czechoslovakia between Salzwedel and Arendsee, where the automatic firing systems was tested on pigs that were driven into the relevant areas.

 First fielded in 1970, the mines were cone-shaped, tripwire activated, and mounted to concrete posts along the line of climb-resistant prefabricated steel mesh fence.
 In some cases, they were mounted directly to the fence itself.
 They were aimed parallel with the fence line, and intended to kill or incapacitate anyone attempting to climb or cut through the fence.